 - A. Non-Delinquent Accounts When a payment received for a consumer's non-delinquent account is returned unpaid by the financial institution for any reason (not the fault of the Cooperative), the Cooperative will notify such consumer by letter allowing five working days for payment.
-A charge of \$30.00 will be added to the consumer's account to cover the additional cost involved in processing the returned payment. - B. Delinquent Accounts Returned payments received for a consumer's delinquent account, deposit, or transferred balance may be field collected or disconnected immediately regardless of the customer having received a letter allowing five working days for payment.
-A \$30.00 charge for processing the payment plus a \$30.00 charge for each trip to collect, plus the amount of the payment, shall be paid in full with cash, money order, or certified funds, or service may be disconnected. - 6-8: LEVELIZED BILLING A member may be offered the option with the Cooperative's approval to use a payment method which has the effect of a levelized bill.
+A charge of \$30.00 will be added to the consumer's account to cover the additional cost involved in processing the returned payment. - B. Delinquent Accounts Returned payments received for a member's delinquent account, deposit, or transferred balance may result in immediate disconnection of service regardless of the member having received a letter allowing five (5) working days for payment.
+A \$30.00 charge for processing the payment, plus the amount of the payment, shall be paid in full with cash, money order, or certified funds, or service may be disconnected. - 6-8: LEVELIZED BILLING A member may be offered the option with the Cooperative's approval to use a payment method which has the effect of a levelized bill.
 An additional security deposit may be required based on the member's past payment history.
 Details of this billing method are available upon request.

-To view the complete service rules, log on to waltonemc.com.
+To view the complete service rules, visit waltonemc.com.